We are currently recruiting for 1 position.

-The Oxford Internet Institute and Faculty of Philosophy are seeking to appoint an Associate Professor of AI & Society, in association with a Senior Research Fellowship at Wadham College.
-The successful candidate will conduct research within the ethics and social impact of AI, broadly construed, and play an integral part in the activities of the Oxford Institute for Ethics in AI.
-This post is available from 1 September 2021, or as soon as possible thereafter.
+The Oxford Internet Institute and Faculty of Philosophy (Institute for Ethics in AI) are seeking to appoint an Associate Professor of AI & Society, in association with a Senior Research Fellowship at Wadham College.
+The post will sit within the OII, and the post holder will work closely with colleagues in the Institute for Ethics in AI.
+The successful candidate will conduct outstanding empirical research related to the social and ethical impacts of AI, broadly construed, and will be comfortable collaborating across disciplinary boundaries, including engaging with philosophers and ethicists.
+They will play an integral part in the activities of the Institute for Ethics in AI.
+This post is available from 1 March 2022, or as soon as possible thereafter.
 This is a permanent appointment (subject to initial probation).

-The position is open to candidates from a variety of disciplines, including sociology, political science, law, and philosophy.
-The successful candidate will be expected to engage in advanced research on ethical issues relating to the impact of AI, machine learning and new information technologies, and must be able to provide research-led teaching and supervision at the graduate level.
-We are particularly interested in candidates whose research expertise addresses public policy-relevant topics such as social injustice and inequality, barriers to information access, algorithmic bias and discrimination, and the role of diversity in the development and application of AI.
+The position is open to candidates from a variety of social science disciplines, including political science, communications, psychology, sociology, public policy, anthropology, development, geography and economics.
+The successful candidate will be expected to engage in innovative empirical research that will advance normative or ethical debate about the impacts of AI, machine learning and new information technologies, using quantitative or qualitative social science methods.
+We are particularly interested in candidates whose research addresses policy-relevant topics such as social injustice and inequality, barriers to information access, algorithmic bias and discrimination, or the role of diversity in the development and application of AI.

-Candidates must demonstrate a research record in or, relevant to, the ethics of AI, with an international standing appropriate to the stage of their career; the ability to deliver excellent teaching, and a willingness to undertake administration and pastoral responsibilities on behalf of Wadham College and of the University.
-Candidates should hold a completed doctorate, or a completed doctoral dissertation submitted for examination by the advertised closing date for this position, in the social sciences, humanities, or related fields.
+Candidates must demonstrate a research record in or, relevant to, the social and ethical impacts of AI, with an international standing appropriate to the stage of their career; the ability to deliver excellent teaching, and a willingness to undertake administration and pastoral responsibilities on behalf of Wadham College and of the University.
+Candidates should hold a completed doctorate, or a completed doctoral dissertation submitted for examination by the advertised closing date for this position, in the empirical social sciences, or closely related fields.

 Applicants should have a proven high standard of research and the ability to enthuse and inspire students at graduate level through lectures and supervision.